adibzailan/public_sandbox-dynamo_package/README.md

 # Public Sandbox - Dynamo Package
-> Updated: 25 December 2024
+> Updated: 28 December 2024
+> Version: 1.1.0

 Public Sandbox's active package is designed to augment, automate, and enhance Revit tasks, focusing on documentation and, in the near future, geometry creation.
+All nodes are performance-optimized C# ZeroTouch implementations, ensuring maximum efficiency and reliability.
 TLDR: streamline workflows so we can all head home earlier.

 ## Installation